 Jasara received her B.A. in English Literature with a minor in Philosophy from New Mexico State University (2004).
 That same year she began teaching for Osceola County Public schools, and has been teaching in the public school system since then.
 In 2008, she completed her M.A. in English Literature at UCF.
 Her area of focus is the remediation of collective memory, memorials, and other objectives of collective memory, and her recent publications include “Collective Memory in a Prosumer Society” in Hypercultra, Cultural and Institutional Memory as (a) Means of Progress (2016).

-Ha’Ani Hogan is the Development Manager at the Downtown Arts District, where she is responsible for grants, sponsorships, event planning, and cultivating donors to support the local arts community.
-She is a second year Texts and Technology student.
+Ha’Ani Hogan is the Development and Marketing Manager at the Downtown Arts District, where she is responsible for grants, sponsorships, event planning, and cultivating donors to support the local arts community.
 Hogan earned an M.A. in Arts Administration from the Savannah College of Art and Design.
-A strong believer in the importance of creative placemaking, she applies this concept to her professional and academic work.
+A strong believer in the importance of creative place-making, she applies this concept to her professional and academic work.
 Her research includes studying the impacts of public art and how technology can help public art creators educate communities, enhance economic development, and influence social change.

 Kenton Taylor Howard